MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L02_Import_data.md

 1. Locate and click to open the **Outcome** table.

-1. You should see all the imported **Outcome** records.
+1. You should see all the imported **Outcome** rows.

 1. In the Maker portal, select **Apps**.

-1. For the **Environmental Project Delivery** app, Click on the ellipses (...) and select **Play** and sign in with your Microsoft 365 credentials if prompted.
+1. For the **Environmental Project Delivery** model-driven app, Click on the ellipses (...) and select **Play** and sign in with your Microsoft 365 credentials if prompted.

 1. In the left-hand navigation of the app, select **Outcomes**.

 1. The imported **Outcome** records should be in the view.

-1. Click to open one of the **Outcome** records you imported.
+1. Double-click to open one of the **Outcome** records you imported.

 1. Verify the **Estimated Completion Date** column is set to a future date.

-1. Verify that the business process flow is running at the top of the form.
+1. Verify that the Outcome Lifecycle business process flow is visible at the top of the form.